 ― Gary Vaynerchuk

-In fact, this is the go-to book for those seeking to understand why great customer support is the difference that matters in today’s economy.
+In fact, this is one of the go-to customer service books for those seeking to understand why great customer support is the difference that matters in today’s economy.
 If anything, reading this book will make you realize why Vaynerchuk is named as one of the Bloomberg Businessweek’s “20 People Every Entrepreneur Should Follow”.

 Put great customer service at the heart of everything you do, and you’ll do fine.